-The balance sheet is as on March 31, 2014 whereas the enhancement of debt facilities which are mentioned in CARE rating rationale dated November 7, 2014, might have happened post March 31, 2014.
-It would get reflected in balance sheet of March 31, 2015.
+The balance sheet is as on March 31, 2014, whereas the enhancement of debt facilities which are mentioned in CARE rating rationale dated November 7, 2014, might have happened after March 31, 2014.
+It would get reflected in the balance sheet of March 31, 2015.

 The positive news is that CARE has upgraded its credit rating from A- to A, which would lower the cost of funds for ACML.

 I read your blog on Ambika Cotton.
 It is a good work.
 I have a couple of questions:

 - You do an analysis of CFO vs PAT to measure if PAT is translating into CFO.
 But, you are not deducting interest expense on CFO.
 This expense is being deducted in the calculation of PAT.
 So, to really compare apples to apples, shouldn’t you deduct interest expense from CFO and then compare that to PAT (or am I missing something?).

 - Is this is a no-growth stock that is (or was) cheap or does it have high growth prospects?
 Say, for example, if you look at a Kitex Garments, there is a clear case that they have penetrated their customers only to a very small extent currently, and opportunity for incremental business from the same clients is huge.
 Is there some kind of a similar story/ possible case in Ambika?